csederman/screendl/README.md

 python scripts/experiments/pdxo_validation.py -m
 ```

-This command will train an ensemble of 10 ScreenDL models using different subsets of cell lines and perform domain-specific fine-tuning and ScreenAhead tumor-specific fine-tuning under leave-one-out cross-validation.
+This command will train an ensemble of 10 ScreenDL models using different subsets of cell lines and both perform domain-specific fine-tuning and ScreenAhead tumor-specific fine-tuning under leave-one-out cross-validation.
 To train a single model, run:

 ```{bash}
 python scripts/experiments/pdxo_validation.py